 New concerns always pop up during a project.
 We’re sure someone has correlated the time spent in R&D to the number of problems.
 We had an always moving target, since as our proof of concept began, our daily logger volume kept increasing.

 The specs at the time called for about 80 nodes to handle all our data.
-But if we designed our system correctly, we’d only need to increase the number of Elasticsearch nodes as we enrolled more customers.
-Our key operating metrics were CPU utilization, heap memory needed for the JVM, and total disk space.
+But if we designed our system correctly, we’d only need to increase the number of Elasticsearch nodes as we enrolled more consumers.
+Our key operating metrics were CPU utilisation, heap memory needed for the JVM, and total disk space.